Non-reciprocal Light-harvesting Nanoantennae Made by Nature: Introduction

 \section{Introduction}

-Photosynthesis that occurs daily in bacteria, algae and plants has been a subject traditionally studied by chemists and biochemists\citep{Knox1996,Voet2011,Berg2015,Lambert2012}.
+There are three plus one types of photo-autotrophs on earth, i.e. plants, algae and bacteria plus archaea.
+Archaea use a photosynthetic mechanism quite different from the others.
+The photosynthesis units of plants and algae are much more complicate than bacteria, which is a subject traditionally studied by chemists and biochemists~\citep{Voet2011,Berg2015}.
 A major task in this field was trying to understand the molecular structures.
 Because of the inadequate instrumental resolution, people struggled for decades to know the structure of the light-harvesting antenna.
-Without precise structures, investigators tried to guess the content within the black box\citep{VanGrondelle2014}.
+Without precise structures, investigators tried to guess the content within the black box.

-The Fenna-Matthews-Olson (FMO) complex was the first pigment-protein complex of which the structure was analyzed with x-ray diffraction\citep{Fenna1975}.
-This complex appears in green sulfur bacteria that live deep in aqueous sediments; as they encounter only few photons per second\citep{Scholes2011}, they require an efficient mechanism to harvest light.
-The excitation energy from light-harvesting chlorosomes is transferred through the FMO complex to the bacterial reaction centre (RC).
-The chlorosomes are the largest known photosynthetic complexes in existence, comprising about 250,000 pigment molecules.
-In contrast, the FMO complex is a small trimeric structure (symmetry $C_3$); each of three monomers contains only seven bacteriochlorophyll a molecules.

-In 1984, the first crystal structure of Rhodopseudomonas bacteria RC was determined, which resulted in a Nobel Prize four years afterward\citep{Deisenhofer1984}.

-Since about 1995, satisfactory pictures of the bacterial light-harvesting (LH) systems have been obtained ~\citep{Kuhlbrandt1995a,Hu1997,Cogdell2006}.
-Both the inner antenna (LH1) and the outer antenna (LH2) have toroidal shape and are composed of the same modules.
-Each module has two short $\alpha$-helical polypeptides, one carotenoid and three bacteriochlorophylls.
-The exact numbers of modules involved for both complexes are variable~\citep{Kuhlbrandt1995a,Karrasch1995,Bradforth1995}.
-The outter antenna, LH2, is smaller and consists of nine units for {\it Rhodopseudomonas acidophila}~\citep{McDermott1995a,Papiz2003} with inner diameter $36$ \AA ~and outer diameter $68$ \AA; But the inner antenna, LH1, is larger, as it contains the RC, and has 16 units, for {\it Rhodospirillum rubrum} with outer diameter $116$ \AA ~ and central diameter $68$ \AA ~\citep{Karrasch1995}.
+Since about 1995, satisfactory pictures of the bacterial light-harvesting (LH) systems have been obtained~\citep{Kuhlbrandt1995a}.
+Both the inner antenna (LH1) and the outer antenna (LH2) have a toroidal shape and are composed of the same modules.
+Each module contains one carotenoid two short $\alpha$-helical polypeptides, and three bacteriochlorophylls.
+The exact numbers of modules involved for both complexes are variable, as shown in Table \ref{more}.
+The outer antenna, LH2, is smaller and consists of nine units for {\it Rhodopseudomonas acidophila} (1NKZ)~\citep{Papiz2003} ; the inner antenna, LH1, is larger, as it contains the reaction center (RC), and has 17 units, for {\it Blastochloris viridis} (6ET5) ~\citep{Qian2018}.
+The exact dimension of each molecule can be read by software such as Jmol or PyMOL from a .cif or .pdb files in the PDB (protein data bank http://www.rcsb.org/pdb/).
+Symmetries are notably unaltered even under strained conditions for LH3, i.e., a variant of LH2~\citep{McLuskey2001}, which indicate their importance.